jacklam718/ftp/README.md

 About this project
 ==================
-This is FTP server & client, the client using PyQt GUI framework
+This is FTP server & client, client using PyQt GUI framework

 #Why I create this project?
 Because Qt framework seems a powerful framework and interesting, so I want to learn and try this framework, another reason I'm interested in the many Internet Protocols the FTP is one of my interests Internet Protocol.